wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 back.
 All read operations to data items in transaction 2's write set must either take place before the validation, which causes transaction 2 to abort, or they must be delayed after the write phase, which serializes correctly.

+In addition to "pure" 2PL and OCC modes, a more hybrid OL (Optimistic + Locking, not optimistic locking) mode can be adopted.
+The OL mode is valuable to transactions that access independent for most of times, but also access a few hot data items that are prone to invalidation and frequent conflicts.
+In this case, two different treatments can be applied simultaneously in one transaction: For those items that are expected to be cold, we use OCC for maximum throughput; for those that are hot, 2PL is used to avoid abort after an optimistic read.